Frequently Asked Questions

 Transferring into degree studies

 Do I need to submit an admission application to continue studies after Bridging?

-No. If you complete the program with at least 63 per cent, or the Science option with at least 73 per cent, you will be admitted automatically to the University of Toronto, Faculty of Arts & Science as a student for the following September session.
+No. If you complete one of the Arts options with at least 63 per cent, or the Science option with at least 73 per cent, you will be admitted automatically to the University of Toronto, Faculty of Arts & Science as a student for the following September session.

 I have my final grade; what is the next step to select courses for September?